-I want to use an Application Load Balancer to redirect one domain to another domain.
+I want to use an Application Load Balancer to redirect traffic from one domain name to another.

 Short description

-Note: It's a best practice to use the Application Load Balancer to configure the domain instead of Amazon Simple Storage Service (Amazon S3).
+It's best practice to use an Application Load Balancer instead of Amazon Simple Storage Service (Amazon S3) for this configuration.

 Resolution